 - Babies are susceptible to the same pests and diseases as the parent

 Considering both the pros and cons when you ask the question, "Can you propagate plants in the fall?" — it’s up to you to decide whether propagation is for you or not.
 Ultimately, if you have a variety of plants you really love and want to keep the same traits in the new plants, propagation via cuttings is the way to go!
 Otherwise, you may just want to buy new seeds next season.

-Taking cuttings toward the end of the season allows the plant to get strong during the growing season, which increases the viability of the cuttings.
-Cuttings from tender perennials, like geraniums, can be taken once temperatures start to cool for the year.
-After the first frost, you can take cuttings from hardier, woody plants (as well as seed pods from plants like azaleas and rhododendrons).
+Taking cuttings toward the end of the season allows the plant to grow strong during the growing season, which increases the viability of the cuttings.
+Cuttings from tender perennial plants, like geraniums, can be taken once temperatures start to cool for the year.
+After the first frost, you can take cuttings from hardier, woody plants (as well as seed pods) from plants like azaleas and rhododendrons.